civboot/cxt/README.md

 This is a backtick: [`]

 Doubling a bracket escapes it. [[ This is in literal brackets ]]

+An empty brackets like [] does nothing.
+[]   This is useful for leading whitespace.

+(not implemented)
+Empty brackets at the end of the line cause it to continue.
+This is useful for very-very-very-very-very-[
+]very long words.
 ```

+Renders as:

+> does nothing.
+This is useful for leading whitespace.
+>
+> Empty brackets at the end of the line cause it to continue.
+This is useful
+> for very-very-very-very-very-very long words.

 ## Code Blocks
 Code blocks use `[#...]`